ghartsel/GX-Kernel/content/api.md

 first-in-first-out discipline.
 Also, messages are posted to a task regardless of whether or not a RECV is currently pending.

-This is an asynchronous operation because the sending task does not wait for a response from the destination task.
+This is an asynchronous operation because the sending task doesn't wait for a response from the destination task.
 End-to-end confirmation of message delivery is done by the application.